Iodine Stain Removal Tips And Techniques

 If this gentler technique does not remove the stains from your upholstery continue on with the next step, which is a harsher technique.

-Make sure, before using this harsher technique on your upholstery, that you test the solution in an inconspicuous location to make sure this does not ruin your upholstery.
+Make sure, before using this harsher technique on your upholstery, that you test the solution in an inconspicuous location to make sure this does not ruin it.

 Step 6: Mix a solution of one cup cool water and one tablespoon of sodium thiosulfate.

-Step 7: You want to use this cleaning solution on your upholstery very sparingly, so apply it with an eye dropper onto the stain caused by the iodine.
+Step 7: You want to use this cleaning solution on your upholstery very sparingly, so apply it with an eye dropper onto the spot.

 Step 8: Next, put a few drops of ammonia on the stain.